Cardiorenal syndrome: Diagnosis

+Diagnosing cardiorenal syndrome (CRS) is challenging due to the complex and interconnected nature of cardiac and renal dysfunction.
 It is critical to diagnose CRS at an early stage in order to achieve optimal therapeutic efficacy.
+There is no specific test to diagnose cardiorenal syndrome.
+Instead, diagnosis relies on clinical evaluation, laboratory data, and imaging, often in the context of known heart failure, kidney disease, or both.
+The diagnosis of heart failure requires the presence of clinical signs and symptoms supported by evidence of a structural or functional cardiac abnormality.
+This diagnostic requirement for cardiorenal syndrome includes similar evidence for both the heart and kidneys.

+Cardiac Biomarkers

+Cardiac biomarkers can help to identify cardiac dysfunction in the evaluation for Cardiorenal syndrome.
+Brain-naturetic peptide (BNP) is a peptide that is elevated in the presence of cardiac stress and volume overload.
+Cardiac troponin is a biomarker that can be useful to indicate ongoing myocardial damage and stress.
+The use of BNP and troponin can be confounded by decreased renal clearance in patients with chronic kidney function.
+Despite the limitations, these biomarkers can help to identify cardiac dysfunction crucial to the diagnosis of CRS.
+Though less frequently used in clinical practice, Galectin-3 and ST2 (suppressor of tumorigenicity 2), markers of fibrosis and myocardial stress, can add prognostic value.

+Renal Biomarkers

-However, unlike markers of heart damage or stress such as troponin, creatine kinase, natriuretic peptides, reliable markers for acute kidney injury are lacking.
+Unlike markers of heart damage or stress such as troponin, creatine kinase, natriuretic peptides, reliable markers for acute kidney injury are lacking.
 Recently, research has found several biomarkers that can be used for early detection of acute kidney injury before serious loss of organ function may occur.
 Several of these biomarkers include neutrophil gelatinase-associated lipocalin (NGAL), N-acetyl-B-D-glucosaminidase (NAG), Cystatin C, and kidney injury molecule-1 (KIM-1) which have been shown to be involved in tubular damage.
 Other biomarkers that have been shown to be useful include BNP, IL-18, and fatty acid binding protein (FABP).
 However, there is great variability in the measurement of these biomarkers and their use in diagnosing CRS must be assessed.

+Non-Invasive Imaging

+The diagnosis of Cardiorenal syndrome utilizes imaging to provide key insights into structural and functional changes in the heart and kidneys.
+Echocardiography is the primary tool to assess heart function and can provide data on heart chamber performance, valvular abnormalities, and estimates of filling pressures.
+Lung ultrasound has recently emerged as a commonly used bedside tool to identify pulmonary edema.
+Imaging of the kidneys is commonly performed using ultrasound to assess size, structural changes, and perfusion.

 Classification

 Ronco et al. first proposed a five-part classification system for CRS in 2008 which was also accepted at ADQI consensus conference in 2010.
 These include: